qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ### Controlling the allocation of memory

-There are two fundamental settings for controlling how QIX Engine allocates and releases memory:
+There are two fundamental settings for controlling how the QIX Engine allocates and releases memory:

-* Working set Low / Min memory usage: This setting defines the amount of memory that QIX Engine will use.
+* Working set Low / Min memory usage: This setting defines the amount of memory that the QIX Engine will use.
 Prior to this point, the QIX Engine will not try to minimize its allocation of memory.
 For example, if the physical RAM on your server is 256 GB and Working set Low / Min memory usage is set to 70%, the QIX Engine will not try to minimize its memory